andremann/SKG-IF/docs/source/affiliations.rst

 Role
 ----
-:Description: Specific role of the researcher in the organization
+:Description: Specific role of the :ref:`Person <Person>` in the organization
 :Type: String (possibility: values from CRediT taxonomy)
 :Use: Mandatory (1)
 :Representation: XML element ``role``